Ashley McBryde: 2017–2019: Breakthrough with Girl Going Nowhere

-2020–present: Never Will and Lindeville
+2020–present: Never Will, Lindeville, The Devil I Know, and Wild

 In September 2019, McBryde released the lead single off her next album, titled "One Night Standards".
 It later became her first top 20 single on both the Billboard Country Airplay and Country Songs charts.
 In Canada, the song reached the number one spot on their country chart.
 It appeared on McBryde's second studio album in April 2020, titled Never Will.
 The album was her second to be produced by Jay Joyce.
 Upon release, Never Will was McBryde's second to reach the top ten of the Country Albums chart and her second to reach a charting position on the Billboard 200.
 Critics drew similarities to that of her debut album.
 "The air of defiance in the name Never Will sets expectations for Ashley McBryde's second major-label album, echoing how the title Girl Going Nowhere framed the understanding for the 11 songs on her stellar 2018 debut," wrote AllMusic's Stephen Thomas Erlewine.
 The album and lead single led McBryde to receive more nominations from the Academy of Country Music and Country Music Association.
 Additionally, the charting single "Martha Divine" was spawned from her second album in late 2020.

 With concert dates cancelled due to the COVID-19 pandemic, McBryde instead released a live EP named Never Will: Live from a Distance.
 In 2021, she returned to performing with her second headlining tour called This Town Talks.
 Later in the year, she collaborated with Carly Pearce on the duet "Never Wanted to Be That Girl", which was released as a single in September 2021 and subsequently became her first number one hit on the Country Airplay chart.

 In September 2022, McBryde announced that she had completed work on two studio albums.
 She delayed the release of what was expected to be her third major label album in order to release the concept album Lindeville, which was produced by her longtime friend John Osborne and featured a close circle of nine key collaborators, including Brandy Clark and Caylee Hammack.
 The album which is named after songwriter Dennis Linde, was based on the idea of creating a fictional town for the characters in her songs to live.
 The album was released on September 30, 2022.

 In February 2023, Warner Music released McBryde's next single titled "Light On in the Kitchen".
 The song will serve as the lead single for her next studio album and has since debuted on the Billboard country chart.
 McBryde officially announced her fourth album, The Devil I Know, on June 2.
 It was released on September 8, 2023.

+On March 19, 2026, McBryde announced her fifth studio album, Wild, which was released on May 8.